 What services can you refer me to?

-The REMSA Nurse Health Line has an extensive directory of services to help find resources in our community to help you.
+The REMSA Nurse Health Line has an extensive directory of services to help callers find resources in the community.
 That could include urgent cares, clinics, community service agencies, and assistance programs among others.
 If you have health insurance, the nurses can help you connect with your insurance providers.
-If you don’t have health insurance or a primary care physician, the nurses can help you find possible options.

 Why would I call the REMSA Nurse Health Line?

 Some health care problems may seem minor, yet it is often hard to know what to do.
 The problems could be like these:

 - I twisted my ankle.
 Are the symptoms I’m having likely to mean it’s broken or just sprained?